 The ruins of time builds mansions in Eternity.

-quote from a letter about the death of a friend by William Blake.
+This is a quote from a letter about the death of a friend by William Blake.
 Since the last entry, I've been engaged in such demolition-construction.
 A week ago, Peter emailed me from British Columbia with news of the death of Kenneth Law, a man who lived with us on the farm in 1973 whom I hadnt heard from for the last 25 years.
 Peter said there was to be a memorial for him in Lund on Saturday and another in Vancouver on Tuesday.
 Kenneth's presence came back to me with a shock.
 I groped through the old albums and journals strewn on the floor around my desk and found pictures and stories, some in his hand.
 I decided to collect them in a new weblog and see about making a quick trip north.

 My shoulders and thighs still ache after yesterday's excursion in the snow through the Smith Range.
 The plan was for Peter, Steve Ervington and me to go cross country skiing on logging roads and the Sunshine Coast Trail, but for most of the way either the trail was too steep or the snow was too shallow, and we ended up carrying the skis and slogging in the cold for most of the day.
 Rediscovering the trail after having lost it just before dark reduced the impulse to complain during the last grueling two and a half hours.